Colorado Marriage by Proxy is authorized under Colorado law, CRS 14-2-109.

-For more information, see marriage by proxy on the Denver Clerk and Recorder website at
+For more information, see marriage by proxy on the Denver Clerk and Recorder website.

 Colorado allows for a single proxy marriage.
 Montana allows for a double proxy marriage, where neither party is present.
 Other states that allow for single proxy marriage include California, Kansas, and Texas.
 Most of the proxy marriage laws are limited to members of the military who are deployed for conflicts or wars.
 Some have residency requirements.

-Warning: Contact an attorney before getting married by proxy to make sure your marriage will be considered valid.
-Some states do not recognize a marriage by proxy or may consider it to be a common law marriage.
+Warning: Contact an attorney before getting married by proxy to make sure it will be considered valid.
+Some states do not recognize a proxy marriage or may consider it to be a common law marriage.

-Caution: Because the Colorado law just changed in May 2015, many websites contain outdated information for Colorado marriage by proxy .
+Caution: Because the Colorado law changed in May 2015, many websites contain outdated information for Colorado.

 Disclaimer: This article is not to be considered or used as legal advice.
 Contact a licensed attorney for legal advice and check state laws for requirements and changes.